Miss Colombia 2001

-Miss Colombia 2001, the 67th Miss Colombia pageant, was held in Cartagena de Indias, Colombia, on November 12, 2001, after three weeks of events.
-The winner of the pageant was Vanessa Alexandra Mendoza Bustos, Miss Chocó.
+Miss Colombia 2001, the 67th Miss Colombia pageant, was held in Cartagena de Indias, Colombia, on 12 November 2001, after three weeks of events.
+The winner of the pageant was Vanessa Mendoza, Miss Chocó.

 The pageant was broadcast live on RCN TV from the Centro de Convenciones Julio Cesar Turbay in Cartagena de Indias, Colombia.
-At the conclusion of the final night of competition, outgoing titleholder Andrea Maria Noceti crowned Vanessa Alexandra Mendoza Bustos of Chocó as the new Miss Colombia.
+At the conclusion of the final night of competition, outgoing titleholder Andrea Nocetti crowned Vanessa Mendoza of Chocó as the new Miss Colombia.